alem-platform/foundation/own-redis/README.md

 ### SET

-Any request that has the string SET as the first argument in its message will be considered an insert request
+Any request that has the string SET as the first argument in its message will be considered an insert request.

 Example:
 - `SET foo bar` will insert a key `foo` with value “`bar`”.
 - `SET foo bar baz` will insert a key `foo` with value “`bar baz`”.

-If the number of arguments is not enough to save the key, the server should return an error
+If the number of arguments is not enough to save the key, the server should return an error.

 Example:
 - `SET KEYVAL` will return error with text “`(error) ERR wrong number of arguments for 'SET' command`”
 - `SET` will return error with text “`(error) ERR wrong number of arguments for 'SET' command`”.

-SET should return `OK`
+SET should return `OK`.

 ```sh
 $ nc 0.0.0.0 8080